charansaisirigineedi/healthConnect/README.md

 # Core Architecture
 ## END-TO-END PLATFORM WORKFLOW (Core Functionality):
-![END-TO-END PLATFORM WORKFLOW Image](/metadata/app-demo.png) -The workflow illustrates the typical patient journey and interactions on the HealthConnect platform, from appointment scheduling to maintaining health records.
+![END-TO-END PLATFORM WORKFLOW Image](/metadata/app-demo.png)

+-The workflow illustrates the typical patient journey and interactions on the HealthConnect platform, from appointment scheduling to maintaining health records.
--Patients can search for and select a suitable doctor based on preferences like location, specialty, accepted insurance etc.
+-Patients can search for and select a suitable doctor based on preferences like location, specialty, accepted insurance, etc.
 -Appointment slots can be booked by checking availability on the doctor's calendar and selecting a convenient time.
 -Platform notifications and reminders reduce missed appointments and ensure better follow-ups.
 -After an appointment, any new lab reports, discharge summaries, or prescription orders can be digitized and uploaded to the patient's health records.